Shahid0120/Shahid0120.github.io/_posts/2024-05-29-sampling-inference-learning.md

 \end{align*}
 $$

-Note : if our model doesnt hold say, the relationship bertween y and x is not linear then the inference also doesnt hold!
+Note : if our model doesn't hold say, the relationship between y and x is not linear then the inference also doesn't hold!

+So now we have a learning model which holds true and thus we can predict future values of $$ y $$ using $$ x_0 $$

 # Conclusion
 Now both you and me both understand the relationship between sampling, inference and learning models!